cfkubo/dbmigrate.ai/README.md

-# DbMigrate.ai (An AI assistant for database migration)
+# DbMigrate.AI (An AI assistant for database migration)

 **Note:**
 This project is experimental and may not cover all edge cases in SQL conversion.
 Please review converted SQL before use in production environments.